Free Trial

 What is SES's current short interest?

-Short interest is the volume of SES shares that have been sold short but have not yet been covered or closed out.
-As of January 31st, traders have sold 116,600 shares of SGBAF short.
+Short interest is the volume of SES shares that have been sold short but have not yet been closed out or covered.
+As of April 15th, investors have sold 67,600 shares of SGBAF short.
+0.01% of SES's shares are currently sold short.
 Learn More on SES's current short interest.

 What is a good short interest ratio for SES?